INeedADollar/Reload-Server/README.md

 &emsp;&emsp;2) Without [`git`](https://git-scm.com/)

 &emsp;&emsp;&emsp;At main page of this repository you should see a green button named `Code`.
 Press it, then press `Download ZIP`.
+Don't forget to extract files somewhere!

 ---
 * <ins>***FileWatcher build***</ins>